Ahren09/CODER/README.md

 # CODER

-This is the official implementation of the paper ([“Code Recommendation for Open Source Software Developers”](https://arxiv.org/abs/2210.08332))  published at The Web Conference 2023 (WWW'2023).
+This is the official implementation of the paper ([“Code Recommendation for Open Source Software Developers”](https://arxiv.org/abs/2210.08332))  published at The Web Conference 2023 (WWW 2023).

 Please kindly cite our paper if you use our code or dataset in your research: